Silentneeb/Slogger/README.md

 Slogger
 =======

-Used for logging player last joined.
+Used for logging player logins.